 Having a granddaughter who makes me see everything all over again – as if for the first time.

-Living with our cat Tiger and our dog Chloe, who happen to be the same color and love each other like brother and sister.
+Living with our cat Lincoln and our dog Chloe, who happen to be the same color and love each other like brother and sister.

 Realizing that home resides in the people you love.
 That it’s not a place, it’s an idea.